muhammedshaheer/booking-service/README.md

 ## Database Scripts

 The source contains file named `database-script.sql` which contains both DDL and DML scripts.
-As of DDL scripts will be automatically created by starting the spring boot application.
+As of now DDL scripts will be automatically created by starting the spring boot application.

 Below is the ER Diagram of the `booking` database